raspberrypilearning/LED-flower/en/step_1.md

 ## Introduction

 Make a beautiful shining LED flower.
+Make more than one for a sparkling bouquet.

 ### What you will make